 Could portolans have an Arabic background?
 After all, the Arabs were keen astronomers and navigators, giving us the nautical rank of admiral (from 'Amir al Bahr', ruler of the sea).
 But Nicolai contends the accuracy of the portolans transcends the Arabs' navigational ability of the time.
 And what we know of Roman and Greek scientific knowledge, for that matter.

-Until we reach the alien spaceship that left behind the first portolan maps, of course.
+All the way to the alien spaceship that left behind the first portolan maps, of course.